 From the first day of class until graduation day, we're here for U.

 What students (and their parents) need to do before classes start.

-The University of Minnesota and Boynton Health Service maintain rigorous care standards for themselves to prevent spread of disease and to ensure all students receive quality care when needed.
+The University of Minnesota and Boynton Health maintain rigorous care standards for themselves to prevent spread of disease and to ensure all students receive quality care when needed.
 To that end, they require that all students are enrolled under a health insurance coverage plan, and that they receive key immunizations.